-Coherent recommends the use of remote voltage sense/regulation at the C-20 and C-30.
+Coherent strongly recommends the use of remote voltage sense/ regulation at the C-40.
 This requires a 4-wire cable (2 supply currents and 2 voltage senses).

-The following requirement minimizes the voltage loss from supply to the C-20 and C-30:
+The following requirement minimizes the voltage loss from the supply to the C-40: